Iliaromanov/AWS-CDK-Workshop/README.md

 # AWS-CDK-Workshop

-My work for the AWS Cloud Development Kit workshop
+My work for the AWS Cloud Development Kit workshop.